Norris McDonald (journalist): Career

-His first newspaper job, in Orillia, saw him cover his first auto race, on the ice of Lake Couchiching during the 1962 Orillia Winter Carnival.
+His first newspaper job, beginning at age 19 at the Orillia Packet & Times, saw him cover his first auto race, on the ice of Lake Couchiching during the 1962 Orillia Winter Carnival.
 He covered his first Indianapolis 500 in 1969 and his first Formula One Canadian Grand Prix in 1970, both for the Globe and Mail.
+He joined the Toronto Star in 1973.
+In 1974, he covered Evel Knievel’s attempted jump of a 1,780-foot wide Idaho canyon.

 In 1982, believing strongly that journalists should know everything about who and what they cover and finding himself writing more and more about auto racing, McDonald went racing himself in a high-speed, high-expense class of open-wheel, open-cockpit car and competition called supermodified racing.
 Freely admitting he wasn't very good but noting that he was never black-flagged, McDonald went racing one night, only to be asked to fill in for an absent trackside announcer at Oswego Speedway on the shores of Lake Ontario in northern New York state.
 Putting his journalistic skills to work in interviewing drivers and reporting from "the pits," McDonald proved to be successful and popular and did the infield announcing job at the "Home of the Supermodifieds" for close to 15 years.

 Although he was always employed by newspapers, he also appeared on radio and television.
 His racing program, Motorsport Radio, co-hosted by Jim Martyn, was carried by Toronto all-sports station The Fan 590 in the early 2000s.
 While in Kingston, Ontario, he hosted a television program, Feedback Live, that won critical acclaim from Canadian broadcasting legend Peter Trueman.
 Writing in his column in the Toronto Star's Star Week TV magazine, Trueman said: “McDonald—an old-time newshound with Runyonesque overtones—is a natural on television.”

-Family
+Personal life and death

-McDonald is the father of three children, Cameron, Carolina and Duncan, and lives with his partner, Susan Greene, in Mississauga, Ontario.
-He has no plans to retire.
+McDonald was the father of three children, Cameron, Carolina and Duncan, and lived with his partner, Susan Greene, in Mississauga, Ontario.

+In 1968, McDonald co-wrote, co-record and co-produced a campaign song for federal Progressive Conservative leader Robert Stanfield called "The Man From Nova Scotia."
+The song was banned by the CRTC for violating election laws.

+Norris McDonald died on November 26, 2023, at the age of 81.

 Honours and awards

-For his stories and columns on amateur/non-professional racing and racers, many of whom would never expect to be profiled in the country's biggest newspaper, McDonald was honoured in 2006 by being presented the Canadian Automobile Sport Club's Media Award.
+For his stories and columns on amateur/non-professional racing and racers, many of whom would never expect to be profiled in the country's biggest newspaper, McDonald was honoured in 2006 by being presented with the Canadian Automobile Sport Club's Media Award.

 For his efforts at the "Steel Palace," he was inducted into the Oswego Speedway Hall of Fame in 2010.

 The highlight of his motorsport career came in 2014 when he became the first journalist to be inducted into the Canadian Motorsport Hall of Fame in a class that included woman racing pioneer Diana Carter, administrator John Magill, road-racing champion Scott Maxwell, Indy racing star Paul Tracy and international inductee Nigel Mansell.